 "If you deal with foreign companies or officials in some countries, it was previously the norm to pay fees to facilitate what government officials should do anyway and to speed up the process - it wasn't even frowned upon.
 However, the Bribery Act applies to UK firms which trade abroad, meaning that such facilitating payments are likely to be considered a bribe.

 "For those that negotiate deals and contracts with other companies and government officials, ensure that your hospitality is proportionate.
-It will still be fine to take a client for a meal at the local restaurant, but disproportionately lavish gifts may be considered an offence."
+It is still fine to take a client for a meal at the local restaurant, but disproportionately lavish gifts may be considered an offence."

 Written with expert input from Paul Ridehalgh of Marsden Rawthorn.